admlw/CMFUsersGuide/md/cmfusersguide.md

   <tag>         : analysis tag, eg 2018, 2019
   <selection X> : nue, numu, nus
 ``````
-### Producing Random Universes
+## Random Universes

 We want to be able to test how an analysis responds to the conditions of having different values for systematic uncertainties as well as statistical fluctuations.
 Each combination of systematic uncertainties and oscillation parameters is referred to as a "random universe".

+### Random Universe Generation

 The `CovarianceMatrixFit/modules/CMFRandomUniverses_plugin.cc` handles the creation of random universes.
 It can be configured to either produce universes with a fixed set of input oscillation parameters, as one would want when testing Asimov and median sensitivities, or universes with any of the oscillation parameters varied as one would want when doing a Feldman-Cousins style analysis.
 In either case, the systematic parameters can be varied within their allowed ranges for each simulated universe.
 A single set of values is used for each universe.
 When generating combinations of oscillation parameters, typically a few parameters would be held fixed while others would vary.
-For example, you might fix $/Deltam^{2}_{32}$ and $/theta_{23}$ but vary $/delta_{CP}$ and $/theta_{13}$ from universe to universe.
+For example, you might fix  &Delta;m<sup>2</sup><sub>32</sub> and &theta;<sub>23</sub> but vary &delta;<sub>CP</sub> and &theta;<sub>13</sub> from universe to universe.

-The plugin can be run interactively to produce a small $( < 1000)$ number of random universes or on the grid to produce a small number of universes for each instance of the grid submission.
+The plugin can be run interactively to produce a small (< 1000) number of random universes or on the grid to produce a small number of universes for each instance of the grid submission.
 In either case, the `CovarianceMatrixFit/fhicl/cmf_randomuniversesjob.fcl` is used to control the job.
 That configuration file cannot be run as it is in the repository as it has some placeholder values that are made to be easily changed by sed when submitting to the grid.
 The individual configurations for either Feldman-Cousins style or Asimov/Median style running are located in `CovarianceMatrixFit/fhicl/CMF_RandomUniverses.fcl`.

-### Sensitivity Contour Production
+## Sensitivity Contour Production

 There are several steps to producing sensitivity contours.